Does ceasefire in Gaza mean Israeli escalation with Lebanon’s Hezbollah?

 The EU’s 1 billion-euro gift will hurt Lebanon and its peopleThe EU’s 1 billion-euro gift will hurt ...

-What happened Wednesday and Tuesday is the latest intensification of hostilities between Israel and Lebanon, as negotiations for a ceasefire between Israel and Hamas seem to be coming to a head.
+What happened on Tuesday and Wednesday is the latest intensification of hostilities between Israel and Lebanon, as negotiations for a ceasefire between Israel and Hamas seem to be coming to a head.

 Israel has killed more than 37,000 Palestinians in Gaza since October 7, the day Hamas led an attack on Israel, killing 1,139 people and capturing some 240.